PyORBIT-Collaboration/py-orbit/README.md

 ```

 ### Building the whole environment from source
-If you don't want to use standard librarues supplied by your distribution, you can build the whole environment from scratch.
+If you don't want to use standard libraries supplied by your distribution, you can build the whole environment from scratch.
 It is also possible to do this without having a root account.
 The process is described in detail [here](BuildFromSource.md).

 ## 2. Clone the source code
 ```shell